-Only one child in reception out of the 3 disadvantaged children did not received a good level of development - targeted intervention will continue has he moves into Year 1.
+3 children in reception out of the 5 disadvantaged children did not received a good level of development - targeted intervention will continue in KS1.

 The gap between disadvantaged and non-disadvantaged is closing.
-8 of our disadvantaged children are now accessing enrichment activities after school.
+20 of our disadvantaged children are now accessing free enrichment activities after school.